 When I set out for the start of my running adventures back in 2014, the first run I ever signed up for was the Pear Blossom.
 I went big and registered for the 10-miler even though I had never in my nearly 40 years of living run more than 5 miles.
 Go big or go home, they say.
 Right?

-I signed up in January 2014, trained for several months and when it came time to run the Pear in April...
+I signed up in January 2014, trained for several months, and when it came time to run the Pear in April...

 But you learn something through anguish.
 As I crossed the finish line that Saturday in just over 2:00, I learned that it didn't matter because I had completed the run.
-I set out to run 10 miles and I did just that.
-There is a picture of me crossing and I have the biggest smile on my face!
+I set out to run 10 miles, and I did just that.
+There is a picture of me crossing, and I have the biggest smile on my face!
 It's a moment that I remember feeling both exhilaration and relief.
-No other run has provided me that same feeling.
+No other run has provided me with that same feeling.
 Why?
 Because growing up in Medford, the Pear Blossom Run was an event for the elite, in my mind.
 Run 10 miles?
 Are you nuts?
 I remember watching runners stagger in as a kid moments before the start of the parade and thinking how incredible that feat they just accomplished was.
 Would I do that one day?
 No way.